Donate Sponsor

 My cat has had kittens and I can’t look after them.
 How can I rehome the kittens?

-If your cat has had kittens unexpectedly, you may be looking for new homes.
-Please don’t be tempted to give them away on social media or online, as this could put them in danger and you can’t be sure what kind of home environment they could end up in.
+If your cat has had kittens unexpectedly, you may be looking for new homes for them.
+Please don’t be tempted to give them away on social media or online.
+This could put them in danger, and you can’t be sure what kind of home environment they could end up in.

-However, we understand that you may need to rehome kittens earlier.
-Please get in touch with the team at Cats Protection and we can help.
+But we understand that you may need to rehome kittens earlier.
+Please get in touch with your local Cats Protection so we can help.

 To prevent future unwanted pregnancies, you should consider neutering your cat.